-LG's release strategy is somewhat difficult to follow.
-Not so long ago, the brand stated that it would release devices only when necessary, but it has several phones in the works that are due for release this year.
-Next up, the LG V40, which will attempt to woo new fans with a five camera setup.
+Not so long ago, LG stated that it would release devices only when necessary, but it has several phones in the works that are due this year.
+Next up, the LG V40 ThinQ, which will attempt to woo new fans with a five-camera setup.
+The latest leaked images confirm a triple-real camera, a notched display, and a late autumn release date!

 The notch will celebrate its V-series debut with the LG V40.
 Overall, the design will be based on the LG G7 ThinQ.
 If we consider LG's statements on the subject of displays, the LG V40 should be equipped with an OLED panel.
 LG named display technology as the most important distinguishing feature between the G and V series.
 A Snapdragon 845 should also be taken for granted at this point in the year.